drmfinlay/todoist-org-mode/README.rst

 - Project notes, item notes/comments, calendar feeds, reminders and templates are **not** brought over in the conversion process.

-- Archived projects are not included by default.
-There is an optional CLI ``-a`` / ``--include-archived`` argument and equivalent library function parameter that can be used to include archived projects.
-If these are used, archived projects are tagged with ``:IS_ARCHIVED:`` and output in roughly their original positions in the projects list.
-They are not filed under a separate heading.
+- Archived projects and sections are not included by default.
+There is an optional CLI ``-a`` / ``--include-archived`` argument and equivalent library function parameters that can be used to include archived projects and sections.
+If these are used, archived projects and sections will be tagged with ``:IS_ARCHIVED:`` and output in roughly their original positions as if they were never archived.
+They will not be filed under a separate heading.

 License